FORTH-ICS-INSPIRE/artemis/docs/autoconfiguration.md

+## Full example setup

+For a Proof of Concept (PoC), please check [this directory](https://github.com/FORTH-ICS-INSPIRE/artemis/tree/master/poc_autoconf).

 ## ExaBGP workflow

 The workflow to enable auto-configuration via trusted local feeds (over exaBGP) is the following:

-1. First, connect ARTEMIS exabgp container with your local feed, following the steps in [this wiki section](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki#receiving-bgp-feed-from-local-routerroute-reflectorbgp-monitor-via-exabgp).
+1. First, connect ARTEMIS exabgp container with your local feed, following the steps in [this doc section](https://bgpartemis.readthedocs.io/en/latest/overview/#receiving-bgp-feed-from-local-routerroute-reflectorbgp-monitor-via-exabgp).

 2. Then, you may start with a minimal configuration file as follows: